lajirajg/cocostack-budgetbuggy/BudgetBuggy_Privacy_Policy.md

 ## Children's Privacy

-BudgetBuggy is not intended for use by children under 13 years of age.
+Coco Budgety is not intended for use by children under 13 years of age.
 We do not knowingly collect personal information from children under 13.

 ## Changes to This Policy